wilcoxen-courses/e195-join/README.md

    1. Set the value of `this_geoid` in the new `pop_data` dictionary to `pop_rec`.
 This stores the full population record for this county in the dictionary under the county's unique geoid.

 1. Following the loop, join the population data onto the geographic data.
+That's done by going through each entry in `geo_data`, looking up the corresponding population record in `pop_data`, and then adding that information onto the record in `geo_data`.
 To do that, use `geoid` to loop over the keys of `geo_data`.
 Within the loop do the following:

-   1. Set `geo_rec` to the value of `geoid` in `geo_data`.
+   1. Set `geo_rec` to the value of `geoid` in the `geo_data` dictionary.
 That looks up the geographic data for the current value of `geoid`.

    1. Set `pop_rec` to the value of `geoid` in `pop_data`.
 That looks up the population data for the current value of `geoid`.